-The first time, I wrote a dozen negative money memories.
-It felt yucky.
-I couldn't think of more.
-So I sat for a 15min meditation.
-By end of day, I had barfed out 148 negative money memories!!! 🤮
+In the first sitting, I wrote a dozen yucky memories about money.
+I couldn't think of any more, but I was 100% sure there was more in the abyss of my psyche.
+So I meditated for 15min, and by end of day, I had barfed out 148 negative money memories!!! 🤮

 THE MAGIC IS IN THE FIRE